 Access Living of Metropolitan Chicago is a cross disability organization governed and staffed by a majority of people with disabilities.
-We strive to enhance the opportunities of persons with disabilities to live individualized and satisfying lives.
+We enhance the opportunities of persons with disabilities to live individualized and satisfying lives.
 To this end, Access Living undertakes advocacy and service programs that reach the entire spectrum of disability from hearing and sight to physical and mental disabilities.
-Access Living’s mission includes addressing major impediments to independent living for people with disabilities, such as discrimination in housing, government services and public accommodations.
+Access Living’s mission includes addressing major impediments to independent living for people with disabilities, such as discrimination in housing, government services, and public accommodations.

-This agency is approved to host a Law Student Intern during the summer of 2017.
-They are also approved to host Graduate Fellows.
+This agency is approved to host a Law Student Intern during the summer.